 FOMS (Foundations of Open Media Software) is an annual unconference for media engineers, known for its attitude of getting things done.
 This year's edition - held in Paris, France - again had a great mix of attendees representing codec manufacturers, media frameworks, web browsers and video players.

 At FOMS, both Opera and Chrome demoed working text track implementations.
 For Opera, this functionality will probably ship with version 12.5, while Chrome users have to wait until version 23.
-Safari 6 and Internet Explorer 10 will have
+Safari 6 and Internet Explorer 10 will havesupport too, but Firefox is not actively working on it.

 Despite all the progress and working implementations, the WebVTT specification is not yet done.
 Current outstanding issues are the implementation of roll-up captions (for live broadcasting, like this example) and the ability to store CSS in WebVTT - for players like VLC or Flash, who cannot access the webpage.
 Both items were heavily discussed during the workshop and proposals for implementation were filed with W3C.